Partial compactification of stability manifolds via massless semistable objects: Two-dimensional stability spaces

 \subsubsection{Classic $A_2$}

 First we consider the bounded derived category $\Db(A_2)$ of finite-dimensional representations of the classic $A_2$.
-Its stability space $\stab{A_2}\cong \C^2$ was first described by King \cite{elephant}, see \cite{MR4064773} for further references.
+Its stability space $\Stab{A_2}\cong \C^2$ was first described by Alastair King \cite{elephant}, see \cite{BQS20} for further references.

 The standard heart of $\Db(A_2)$ has two exceptional simple objects $s$ and $t$ with one non-split extension $0\to s\to e\to t \to 0$ between them.
 It is easy to construct a stability condition in which $s$, $e$ and $t$ are the only stable objects up to shift.
 Its phase diagram has three isolated phases.
-By Corollary~\ref{orbit closure} the cell containing this stability condition has three cell-walls, and three boundary points where respectively $s$, $e$ and $t$ become massless.
+By \cref{lem:non-lax support} the cell containing this stability condition has three cell-walls.
 The object $e$ destabilises as we cross the cell-wall along which $s$ and $t$ have the same phase, and we enter a chamber in which only $s$ and $t$ are stable.
 Since $e$ is the unique indecomposable extension between any shifts of $s$ and $t$, this chamber is a chain of cells indexed by $\N$.
 Similar considerations apply to the other two walls of the initial cell.
-Thus the stability space has four chambers, one in which $s$, $e$ and $t$ are all stable and three in which pairs of them are stable.
-The Speiser graph has one central vertex with three infinite linear graphs attached.
-The random walk on this is recurrent by Theorem~\ref{recurrence criterion} in agreement with the fact that $\eqstab{\CC} \cong \C$ is parabolic.
+Thus $\PStab{A_2}$ has four chambers, one in which $s$, $e$ and $t$ are all stable and three in which pairs of them are stable.

+Since each heart in $\Db(A_2)$ has finite representation type \cref{prop:lax closure} implies that the closure of each cell in $\PStabL{A_2}$ is obtained by adding a closed arc at each boundary point where a stable object's mass vanishes.
+The unions of these arcs form three boundary strata, each diffeomorphic to $\R$, where the objects $s$, $t$ and $e$ respectively are massless.
+The space $\PStabQ{A_2}$ is obtained by collapsing each of these to a point.
+The set of boundary strata agrees with the descriptions in \cref{cor:finite type massless} and \cref{prop:massless stables = algebraic simples}.

 The category $\Db(A_2)$ is fractional Calabi--Yau; the Serre functor $S$ satisfies $S^3=[1]$.
-This acts by rotation on $\pcQstab{\CC}$ preserving the central chamber and cyclically permuting the other three chambers, and also the three boundary points.
-See Figure~\ref{a2 figure} for an illustration.
+This acts by rotation, preserving the central chamber and cyclically permuting the other three chambers and the three boundary strata.
+See \cref{fig:A2} for an illustration.